BenSouchet/sorbus/README.md

 # Sorbus 🌿🔴
-Sorbus is a SCSS Auto-Theme using [base16 palettes](https://github.com/chriskempson/base16) for the [Rouge Higlighter](https://github.com/rouge-ruby/rouge).
+Sorbus is a SCSS Auto-Theme for the [Rouge Higlighter](https://github.com/rouge-ruby/rouge).

-Easily create a full Rouge Higlighter SCSS Theme by only defining 16 colors!
+Easily create a full Rouge Higlighter SCSS Theme by **only defining 16 colors**!

 ## How to use